jingwood/PlainGraph/README.md

 This software is released under LGPLv3 license.

-  Jing, Lu (lujing@unvell.com)

-copyright (c) unvell.com 2012-2013 all rights reserved.
+copyright (c) unvell.com 2012-2015 all rights reserved.